Visit us at our NEW location:

-This program provides help for those who are unable to safely ride the SCOOT Transportation System alone and have no one to help them ride the van.
+This program provides help for residents 60 years of age or older who are unable to safely ride the SCOOT Transportation System alone and have no one to help them ride the van.
 For more information contact SCOOT Transportation at 856-339-8644.

 HOME DELIVERED MEALS / WEEKEND MEALS